 Dreaming of setting up a solar panel factory in Angola?
 Let’s dive into what starts it all—getting the infrastructure right.

 If Angola is on your list for solar module production, you’re in the right place.
-Let’s walk through the essential infrastructure elements you need to master.
+Let’s walk through the essential infrastructure elements you need to address.
 This roadmap will guide you from a bright idea to a bustling solar panel factory.

 Angola’s Vision: Industrialization with Solar Power